xdv/divvy-dev-portal/content/concepts/payment-system-basics/accounts/multi-signing.md

 # Multi-Signing

-Multi-signing in the XRP Ledger is a method of [authorizing transactions](transaction-basics.html#authorizing-transactions) for the XRP Ledger by using a combination of multiple secret keys.
+Multi-signing in the XDV Ledger is a method of [authorizing transactions](transaction-basics.html#authorizing-transactions) for the XDV Ledger by using a combination of multiple secret keys.
 You can have any combination of authorization methods enabled for your address, including multi-signing, a [master key pair](cryptographic-keys.html#master-key-pair), and a [regular key pair](cryptographic-keys.html#regular-key-pair).
 (The only requirement is that _at least one_ method must be enabled.)

 Benefits of multi-signing include: